P.O. Box 2910

 (512) 463-8715 Fax

-Jim’s legislative work was recently recognized by the National Coalition for Capital, Texas Right to Life, and Texas Association of Business.
-Empower Texas named Murphy one of its 2011 Taxpayer Advocates for his outstanding work on fiscal matters and the Texas Conservative Coalition named him a "Courageous Conservative" for his efforts during the 82nd Legislative Session.
-The Houston Executive Council named Jim Murphy its Elected Official of the Year for 2007 as a result of his work during the 80th Legislative Session.
-He was also recognized by Combined Law Enforcement Association of Texas for his work on Criminal Justice issues.
+Murphy’s legislative work has been recognized by the National Coalition for Capital, Texas Right to Life, and the Texas Association of Business.
+Empower Texans named Murphy one of its 2011 Taxpayer Advocates for his outstanding work on fiscal matters, the Texas Conservative Coalition named him a "Courageous Conservative" for his legislative leadership, and the National Federation of Independent Business named him in 2015 a "Guardian of Small Business."

 Murphy’s community service includes work with the Jaycees -- where he served as local President and as State President.
 He was named one of the Five Outstanding Young Texans in 1995.
-Jim has coached youth sports and served on the pastoral council of St. Cyril’s Catholic Church.
+He has coached youth sports and served on the pastoral council of St. Cyril’s Catholic Church.
 He was also a founder and Vice Chair of the Alief Education Foundation and was appointed to the John Ben Shepperd Public Leadership Institute’s Advisory Council by the UT Regents.

 Murphy grew up in west Houston and graduated from Strake Jesuit and UT Austin.
 He and his wife, Dr. Kathleen Murphy, have two sons, Robert and Pace.
 They are active members of St. John Vianney Catholic Church.